 - Total Time: 20 minutes

 - 1/4 cup savory granola and/or 1 slice sourdough, cubed for croutons

 - 2 eggs, poached or fried over-easy

 - Pinch salt and freshly cracked black pepper

-- Cook pancetta in a small skillet.
+- Cook bacon in a small skillet.
 Drain and set aside.

 - Whisk dressing ingredients in a small bowl.

-- In a large bowl, combine spinach, arugula, mushrooms, onions, and asparagus.
+- In a large bowl, combine spinach, arugula, onions, and asparagus.
 Add dressing and toss it all together.
 Divide between two plates or bowls.
-Top each with granola, pancetta, and parmesan.
+Top each with granola, bacon, and parmesan.

-- Place a poached egg on top of each salad and serve immediately
+- Place a poached or fried egg on top of each salad and serve immediately.

 Keywords: salad, egg, breakfast